Darry Beckwith

-Darry Douglas Beckwith, Jr. (born May 15, 1987) is a former gridiron football linebacker.
+Darry Douglas Beckwith, Jr. (born May 15, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was signed by the San Diego Chargers as an undrafted free agent in 2009.
-He played college football at LSU.
+He played college football for the LSU Tigers.

-He has also been a member of the Indianapolis Colts and New Orleans Saints.
+He was also a member of the Indianapolis Colts, New Orleans Saints, and Toronto Argonauts.
+His cousin Kendell Beckwith also played in the NFL.

-His cousin Kendell Beckwith is a rookie linebacker for the Tampa Bay Buccaneers and will begin his NFL career during the 2017 season.

-Early years
+Early life

 Beckwith played high school football at Parkview Baptist High School in Baton Rouge, LA.

 Professional career

 Pre-draft

-Leading up to the 2009 NFL Draft, Beckwith was considered a second-round prospect at one point.
+Leading up to the 2009 NFL draft, Beckwith was considered a second-round prospect at one point.

 San Diego Chargers

-After not being selected in the 2009 NFL Draft, Beckwith was signed as an undrafted free agent by the San Diego Chargers.
+After not being selected in the 2009 NFL draft, Beckwith was signed as an undrafted free agent by the San Diego Chargers.
 He was waived on September 5 during final roster cuts, and subsequently re-signed to the practice squad on September 6.
 His practice squad contract expired at the end of the 2009 season.
 Beckwith signed a future contract with the team on February 10, 2010.